TyronCameron/Chainables.jl/README.md

 # Chainables.jl

-Flip those function calls upside down so that `@chain` (from [Chain.jl](https://github.com/jkrumbiegel/Chain.jl)) is nice!
+Flip those function calls upside down so that `@chain` (from [Chain.jl](https://github.com/jkrumbiegel/Chain.jl)) is even nicer!

 This is a package for true `@chain` connoisseurs.
-Continue that `@chain` without feeling peer-pressured by those pesking reverse-argument functions.
+Continue that `@chain` without feeling peer-pressured by those pesky reverse-argument functions.

 ```julia
 foo(a,b,c) = a + b + c